 We have to rely on the team to raise issues and provide different perspectives to function efficiently.

-I have seen this flow of information act as a catalyst for my management to take action to improve processes, prevent mistakes and communicate better.
-The success of this, however, is dependent on the employee’s willingness to share opinions, ideas or highlight issues – especially towards higher authority with the intention of bringing about change, or otherwise known as “voice” of employees.
+I have seen this flow of information act as a catalyst for my management.
+It provided action to improve processes, prevent mistakes and communicate better.
+The success of this, however, is dependent on the employee’s willingness to share opinions, ideas or highlight issues.
+And especially towards higher authority with the intention of bringing about change, or otherwise known as “voice” of employees.

-In this one-to-one with Andrew, I wanted him to use his voice to generate creative endeavours, ensure grievances are aired and prevent unethical actions.
+In this one-to-one with Andrew, I wanted him to use his voice to generate creative endeavours.
+This would ensure grievances are aired and prevent unethical actions.

 One running suggestion is the culture of the workplace which does not encourage the use of voice by employees, or that the direct managers themselves intentionally (or even unknowingly) silence their employees using a variety of tactics.